tpwo/pyzet/docs/README.md

     $ echo $HOME
     /c/Users/<your-username>

-which is very Git Bash specific and won't work if put it in the config file.
+which is very Git Bash specific and won't work if you put it in the config file.

 Generally, in your config file you can use Windows-like path, but we suggest to use forward slashes `/` rather than backslashes `\` or double